Compositional theories for host-core languages

-\item[2) Denotation of host-core calculi] {We provide a semantics for $\VCcalcolo$ in terms of enriched categories, partially follow~\cite{CCQCLLECT,RennelaS19}.
-The compositionality we claimed for the $\VCcalcolo$ syntax is mirrored at the semantical level.
-The models of $\VCcalcolo$ are pairs $(\mV,\mC)$ where $\mV$ is a cartesian closed category and $\mC$ is a $\mV$-monoidal symmetric category.
-In particular we show how the presentation of the calculus admits a natural correspondence between syntactic properties and semantics constraints: beta and eta rules become coherence conditions on the morphisms of structures. } Ideally, we want to pursue a full correspondence between syntax and $\VCcalcolo$ models in order to obtain more and more refined type theories by simply adding syntactical rules and (equivalent) denotational properties, without changing the rules of the basic language $\VCcalcolo$.
+\item[2) Denotation of host-core calculi] {We provide a semantics for $\VCcalcolo$ in terms of enriched categories, partially following the blueprint of ~\cite{RennelaS19}.
+The compositionality we claim for the $\VCcalcolo$ syntax is mirrored at the semantic level.
+The models of $\VCcalcolo$ are pairs $(\mV,\mC)$ where $\mV$ is a cartesian closed category and $\mC$ is a $\mV$-symmetric monoidal category.
+In particular, we show how the presentation of the calculus admits a natural correspondence between syntactic properties and semantics constraints: $\beta$ and $\eta$ rules become coherence conditions on the morphisms of the algebraic structures.
+Ideally, we want to pursue a full correspondence between syntax and $\VCcalcolo$ models in order to obtain more refined type theories by simply adding syntactic rules and (equivalent) denotational properties, without changing the rules of the basic language $\VCcalcolo$. }